CEGRcode/labtutorial/docs/General/publication-checklist.md

 :::note
 Some information may be missing when you create the project but this can be filled in later as it becomes available.
 :::

+## Github
+For each publication, we make the analysis and reference files available on Github in a publication-specific repository to ensure the reproducibility of our findings.

+**Please follow the naming convention of previous publication repos!!!** Once a repository is named, it is annoying to change.

+### Organization of the Repo
+You can reference [previous publication repos][mittal-repo] or use the [template repo][template-repo] as a starting point for how to organize your BED files and code.
+This should fit most needs but you may opt to adjust the directory structure to suit specific needs.
+READ THE TEMPLATE FILES--there are more details and instructions in the template.

+It is critical that your repo includes a `README.md` file in the root level formatted to be consistent with the other publication repos.
+This includes:
+- [ ] Title of manuscript
+- [ ] Author list
+- [ ] Affiliations
+- [ ] Correspondence
+- [ ] Resources (e.g. STENCIL instance) w/ links
+- [ ] PMID accession w/ link
+- [ ] GEO accession w/ link
+- [ ] Abstract
+- [ ] Brief description of directory structure

+## STENCIL
+*Coming soon!*
+Create a [STENCIL](https://pughlab.mbg.cornell.edu/stencil/) instance for each publication to organize and track supplementary analyses.

 ## GEO Submission
 All data not subject to privacy restrictions (e.g. patient-protected samples) should be made publicly available at one of the national genomic data repositories.
 We submit through [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/).